cxrodgers/ArduFSM/MultiSens/README.md

 ##INSTRUCTIONS:
-To run this protocol, upload MultiSens.ino, config.h, config.cpp, States.h and States.cpp to an Arduino.
+To run this protocol, upload `MultiSens.ino`, `config.h`, `config.cpp`, `States.h` and `States.cpp` to an Arduino.
 Then, in a command window, navigate to this directory and enter the command:

 `python testMultiSens.py`